 '''

 class BaseCUDAMemoryManager(object, metaclass=ABCMeta):

 @abstractmethod

 def memalloc(self, size):

 Allocate on-device memory in the current context.
 Arguments:

 - 'size': Size of allocation in bytes

 Returns: a 'MemoryPointer' to the allocated memory.

+n n n

 @abstractmethod

 def memhostalloc(self, size, mapped, portable, wc):

 Allocate pinned host memory.
 Arguments:

 - 'size': Size of the allocation in bytes

 - 'mapped': Whether the allocated memory should be mapped into the CUDA

 address space.

-- 'portable': Whether the memory will be considered pinned by all
+'portable': Whether the memory will be considered pinned by all

 contexts, and not just the calling context.

 - 'wc': Whether to allocate the memory as write-combined.

 Returns a 'MappedMemory' or 'PinnedMemory' instance that owns the

 allocated memory, depending on whether the region was mapped into

+device memory.

 '''

 '''

-device memory.

-11 11 11

 @abstractmethod

 def mempin(self, owner, pointer, size, mapped):

 Pin a region of host memory that is already allocated.
 Arguments:

 - 'owner': An object owning the memory - e.g. a 'DeviceNDArray'.

 - 'pointer': The pointer to the beginning of the region to pin.

-- 'size': The size of the region to pin.
+'size': The size of the region to pin.

 - 'mapped': Whether the region should also be mapped into device memory.

 Returns a 'MappedMemory' or 'PinnedMemory' instance that refers to the

 allocated memory, depending on whether the region was mapped into device

 memory.

-n n n
+m m m

 @abstractmethod

 def initialize(self):

-H H H

 Perform any initialization required for the EMM plugin to be ready to

-use.

-n n n
+m m m

 @abstractmethod

 def get_memory_info(self):

-11 11 11

 Returns (free, total) memory in bytes in the context

 @abstractmethod

 def get_ipc_handle(self, memory):

 Return an 'IpcHandle' from a GPU allocation.
 Arguments:

 - 'memory': A 'MemoryPointer' for which the IPC handle should be created.

 @abstractmethod

 def reset(self):

 Clear up all memory allocated in this context.

 @abstractmethod

 def defer_cleanup(self):

 Returns a context manager that ensures the implementation of deferred

 cleanup whilst it is active.

+n n n

 @property

 @abstractmethod

 def interface_version(self):

 Returns an integer specifying the version of the EMM Plugin interface

-'''

-'''

 supported by the plugin implementation.
-Should always return 1 for implementations described in this proposal.
+Should always return 1 for

+implementations described in this proposal.

+n n n

 '''